 When Dr. Lint and I discussed the concept of the Lint Center over five years ago, we dreamed big but still can’t believe all the help, support, and motivators that kept us moving forward.
 Thank you to all that have kept us on track.
 The combined support has led us to the success of supporting many future national security leaders.

-cheap sunglasses lyrics Jim Lint, Chairman
+Jim Lint, Chairman

 To read about the Lint Center’s 2012 scholarship winners, please visit their respective bio pages.
 We are proud to have them as Lint Center affiliates!